ehharding/Angular-Laws/README.md

 ```

 ### Running The Project Locally
 With dependencies installed, you should now be ready to actually run the project.
-Either double click the `start` npm script or run the following NPM command:
+Either double click the `start` npm script or run the following npm command:

 ```bash
 npm run start